 Timing of revenue recognition may differ from the timing of invoicing to customers.
 Accounts receivable represents amounts invoiced and revenue recognized prior to invoicing when we have satisfied our performance obligations and have the unconditional right to payment.
-The allowance for doubtful accounts is estimated based upon our assessment of various factors, including historical experience, the age of the accounts receivable balances, current economic conditions and other factors that may affect our customers' ability to pay.
 We normally do not have contract assets, which are primarily unbilled accounts receivable that are conditional on something other than the passage of time.